Nannk/nekomimi-wo-kakkidzukete/README.md

 # 猫耳を活気づけて (is supposed to say "Animated Cat Ears")

+For now im waiting for new servos to arrive

 ## Development Plan
 - [ ] Hardware
   - [x] general structure(Hinges, servo placement and Head-to-ears connection) - Revision is needed asa new servos arrive + make more space so the moving part doesnt touch the servo housing.
 Small servos are not powerful enough.